SannyGrooves/musicfileorganizer/README.md

 3. Start: Click Start to process files.
 4. Stop: Click Stop to cancel processing (saves partial logs).
 5. Exit: Click Exit to save logs and close.
+6. Check the HTML log file (MusicFileOrganizer_Log_*.html) for messages confirming the selection of highest quality files and their new paths.
 # Outputs:
 •	Organized files in destination folder, each in a subfolder named after the sanitized filename.
 •	Batch logs: MusicFileOrganizer_Log_<timestamp>_batchN.html.